mustardjelly/University-Examples/README.md

 # University-Examples
 Highlights of code I have written

+Tasky - Python programme created to queue tasks for productivity.
+Code written in July 2018.
+Best example of current abilties

 Assembly Example - Example code written in Assembly.
 Code was written throughout the year of 2017 for Operating System courses

 C Sharp Work - Self taught (07/2018).
 Created a simple prime number printing script